×

 All about Troctolite and Amphibolite Properties

 Know all about Troctolite and Amphibolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite belongs to Igneous Rocks while Amphibolite belongs to Metamorphic Rocks.Texture of Troctolite is Phaneritic whereas that of Amphibolite is Banded, Foliated, Massive.
 Troctolite appears Veined and Shiny and Amphibolite appears Foliated.
-The luster of Troctolite is not available while that of Amphibolite is vitreous to dull.
+The luster of Troctolite is while that of Amphibolite is vitreous to dull.
 Troctolite is available in dark grey to black colors whereas Amphibolite is available in black, brown, green, grey colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Amphibolite are cemetery markers, commemorative tablets, creating artwork.